Excel VBA MsgBox (Table of Contents)

 VBA MsgBox in Excel

-VBA MsgBox is popup style dialog box on your Excel window which show a specific message.
-To make the code more interactive, most of the VBA programmers use it in their macro codes
+VBA MsgBox is a popup dialog box on your Excel window showing a specific message.
+Most VBA programmers use it in their macro codes to make the code more interactive.

-VBA Message Box (VBA MsgBox) is an inbuilt dialog box window which displays or shows a message alert box containing an optional set of buttons, icon and other arguments settings
+VBA Message Box (VBA MsgBox) is an inbuilt dialog box window that displays or shows a message alert box containing an optional set of buttons, icons, and other arguments settings.

 Different parts of the VBA message box

 - Message box Title: It is typically used to display what the VBA message box is about.
-If you don’t specify anything, it displays the application name which is “Microsoft Excel” by default in this case.
+It displays the application name “Microsoft Excel” by default if you don’t specify anything.

-- Prompt or message text: It is the text message or string which you want to convey through the message box to the user. i.e message that you want to display.
+- Prompt or message text: The text message or string you want to convey through the message box to the user. i.e., the message that you want to display.

 - Button(s): OK is the default button, where you can customize it to show two or more buttons such as Yes/No, Retry/Ignore, Yes/No/Cancel